 Questions regarding standards for completion of the curriculum are dealt with on an individual basis so that reasonable accommodation can be arranged appropriately.
 A copy of the policy will be furnished with each application packet, and may be obtained from the Office of Student Affairs and Admissions.

 When a letter of acceptance to the College of Medicine is mailed to an applicant, a detailed copy of the standards for completion of the curriculum will be included with the letter.
 The applicant will be asked to respond in writing whether he/she can meet the standards with or without accommodation.
 In the event that accommodation is requested, the student must submit documentation of disability with proposed accommodation from a certified specialist to the Office of Student Affairs and Admissions.
 The college may require verification by a specialist whom it has approved.
-A judgement will be made by a committee composed of the Associate Dean for Academic Affairs, legal counsel, and appropriate ad hoc faculty members who are knowledgeable in the field of the particular disability.
+A judgment will be made by a committee composed of the Associate Dean for Academic Affairs, legal counsel, and appropriate ad hoc faculty members who are knowledgeable in the field of the particular disability.
 If reasonable accommodation cannot be achieved, the letter of acceptance will be withdrawn.

 A detailed copy of the Standards for Completion of the Curriculum may be obtained from: